metagenlab/chlamdb/docs/tutorial/website.rst

     This page is under construction.
 Contact Trestan Pillonel (trestan.pillonel@chuv.ch) if you have any question or suggestion regarding the website or its documentation.

 This page attempts to provide the user with help to understand and perform the analyses offered in the webinterface.
-The database presented is a collection of Enterobacteriaceae genomes in which a focus on the fliLMNOPQR operon is reserved in the presented analyses.
-This operon is FlhDC-dependent and encodes important regulatory factors and structural components of the membrane-spanning basal body.
+| In this tutorial a database composed of a collection of *Enterobacteriaceae* genomes is presented and a focus on the fliLMNOPQR operon and specifically on FliL is reserved to display the available analyses.
+This operon is FlhDC-dependent and encodes important regulatory factors and structural components of the membrane-spanning basal body of the flagellum.

 --------------------------------
 HOME page
 --------------------------------
-In the HOME page the user has an overview of the genomes included in the database through the 'Genome' and 'Phylogenetic tree' sections (see the following paragraph) and the status of the database.
+In the HOME page the user has an overview of the genomes included in the database through the 'Genome' and 'Phylogeneny' sections (see the paragraph below) and the status of the database.
 Indeed, a summary reports which analyses are available, and which have not been included in the generation of the database.
-Note that it is necessary to re-run the pipeline to incude the new analyses if wished (-resume argument - see documentation) Direct access to the available analyses is provided:
+Note that it is necessary to re-run the pipeline to incude the new analyses if wished (-resume argument - see documentation)
+| Direct access to the available analyses is provided in:
-    * in the home page
+    * the home page
-    * in the left menu to facilitate the navigation
+    * the left menu to facilitate the navigation

 --------------------------------
 Genome table and phylogeny
 --------------------------------
-Through the genome table the user can move the first steps to globally evaluate the content of the database, getting details about the contigs and the loci identified on each genome (the clickable locus tags redirect to the 'Locus tag overview page').
+Through the genome table the user can move the first steps to globally evaluate the content of the database, getting details about the contigs and the loci identified on each genome (the clickable locus tags redirect to the 'Protein annotation view' page).
-The phylogeny shows the evolutionary relationships between the genomes given in input and essential data for the quality assessment of the given sequences.
+The phylogeny, built on concatenated single copy orthologs with FastTree, shows the evolutionary relationships between the genomes given in input and essential data for the quality assessment of the given sequences.

 --------------------------------
 Homology search - Blast
 --------------------------------
 Perform a blast search of one or more sequences of interest against one or more genomes of the database.
-Either an amino-acid or a nucleotide sequence can be given as input.
+| Either an amino-acid or a nucleotide sequence can be given as input.

 Set up:
     * the type of homology search according to the input file: